Skip to content

 Now for the downsides:

-• Market volatility: despite the demand for EVs and batteries, the lithium market is volatile – it’s been in a bearish descent in 2025.
+• Market volatility: Despite the demand for EVs and batteries, the lithium market is volatile – it’s been in a bearish descent in 2025.
 This makes it harder to realise profits and easier to lose your capital

-• Regulatory changes: as the production and demand of lithium grow, so regulatory challenges will surface
+• Regulatory changes: As the production and demand of lithium grow, so will regulatory challenges surface

-• Geopolitical tensions: prices can change drastically depending on geopolitical instability – Australian stocks, for example, might be more stable than Chinese stocks
+• Geopolitical tensions: Prices can change drastically depending on geopolitical instability – Australian stocks, for example, might be more stable than Chinese stocks

 We selected these five lithium stocks to watch for a few reasons:

-• Approach to challenges: global lithium is facing a price downturn,1 and each company is responding differently.
+• Approach to challenges: Global lithium is facing a price downturn,1 and each company is responding differently.
 Some are cutting costs, whereas others are pursuing strategic mergers

-• Outlook: despite current headwinds, each company looks solid for the future, with an anticipated increase in demand for EVs and energy storage
+• Outlook: Despite current headwinds, each company looks solid for the future, with an anticipated increase in demand for EVs and energy storage

 Company